 - Juris Doctorate from Washington University in St. Louis.

-Christopher C. Horner is a senior fellow the Competitive Enterprise Institute (CEI), a Washington, DC-based think-tank.
-He is also the director of litigation at the American Tradition Institute’s Environmental Law Center.
+Additionally, Horner serves as a senior fellow for the Competitive Enterprise Institute (CEI), a Washington, DC-based think-tank.
+He is also the former director of litigation at the American Tradition Institute’s Environmental Law Center (now the Energy and Environment Legal Institute).

 Horner is a lawyer by training and regularly appears on television as a commentator on the issue of climate change.